 Reject R0000-503-02: The secondary taxpayer's Social Security number and last name don't match IRS records.
 The IRS receives this information from the Social Security Administration (SSA)

-This rejection can occur if the spouse's name or Social Security number has been entered incorrectly.
-(The 'spouse' is the second taxpayer listed on a joint return.)
+This rejection can occur if the spouse's name or Social Security number on a joint return has been entered incorrectly.

 Less commonly, this rejection can be caused by a mismatch with the IRS database.